Ganye: Precipitation

 A day that has at least 0.04 inches of liquid or liquid-equivalent precipitation is considered to be wet.
 In Ganye, the likelihood of rainy days fluctuates wildly throughout the year.

 In the 6.1-month-long wetter season, which runs from April 17 to October 22, there is a more than 45% probability that any given day would be rainy.
 With an average of 26.9 days with at least 0.04 inches of precipitation, August has the most rainy days in Ganye.

 From October 22 to April 17, or 5.9 months, is the dry season.
-With an average of 0.0 days with at least 0.04 inches of precipitation, January is the month with the fewest wet days in Ganye.
+With an average of no days with at least 0.04 inches of precipitation, January is the month with the fewest wet days in Ganye.

 We categorize rainy days into those that only involve rain, those that only involve snow, and those that combine the two.
 With an average of 26.9 days, August is the month in Ganye with the most rainy days.
 This classification shows that rain alone is the most frequent type of precipitation throughout the year, with a high likelihood of 89% on September 9.